-This chair is masterfully handcrafted in Uganda’s capital of Kampala with a focus on quality materials: Mugavu wood for the frame, crafted and finished by a master-carpenter; heavy gauge pure brass for the hinges, hand-cut, buffed and polished by our in-house metal-smiths; and super sturdy yet supple leather from Kenya that will only get better with wear, hand-stitched by a group of talented seamstresses at Kampala-based Sseko Designs.
-From start to finish, each chair takes about two weeks to complete, utilizing the skill and touch of more than ten artisans all working in fair-trade environments.
+This chair is masterfully handcrafted in Uganda’s capital of Kampala with a focus on quality materials: Mugavu wood for the frame, crafted and finished by a master-carpenter; heavy-gauge pure brass for the hinges, hand-cut, buffed, and polished by our in-house metal-smiths; and super sturdy yet supple leather from Kenya that will only get better with wear, hand-stitched by a group of talented seamstresses.
+Each chair takes about two weeks to complete from start to finish, utilizing the skill and touch of more than ten artisans, all working in fair-trade environments.

 For ease in transporting, the chair folds up and can be carried.
 It is also available in a Teak wood base.